 3. Plan Consciously

 By now, you must be knowing that you cannot have alcoholic drinks during pregnancy.
 But don’t feel sad about it think about your baby.
-If you want to take some drinks, carry fruit drinks, yoghurt, and smoothies so that you are able to share a cocktail with everyone else.
+If you want to take some drinks, carry fruit drinks, yoghurt, and smoothies so that you are not left out.

-When you go boating, get away from the dock and spend more time close to your marina.
+When you go boating, get away from the dock and spend more time close to the marina.
 Without experiencing the risks of cruising far away, you can derive the ultimate boating pleasure.